zannads/lakeComo_forecast/README.md

 #### Pre:
 Solutions are saved in *Solutions/EMODPS* or *Solutions/EMODPS_autoselect* if using the extended policy.
 The structure is always:
 - */data*    the files uploaded when creating the object.
-- */output* the output files for each seed and the settings file used to produce them.
+- */output*  the output files for each seed produce by Borg and the settings file used to produce them.
 - */runtime* the runtime files for each seed produce by Borg.

 #### Run:
 use *matlabize_solution* normally.

-####
+#### Output:
 A struct as explained by *matlabize_solution*.

 ## A1 Plots *draws* folder